Plus TV (Cyprus): History

-Its first official broadcast was in the mid-2000s as Astra TV until 2005 when it was renamed to Axia Channel while on July 28, 2006 it changed to CNC Plus TV, where CNC meaning Cyprus New Channel broadcasting a pilot program with children's and music shows, while from January 2007, it broadcasts under its current name (Plus TV) with the acronym CNC later removed from August of the same year.
+Its first official broadcast was in the mid-2000s as Astra TV until 2005 when it was renamed to Axia Channel.
+Later, on July 28, 2006 it changed to CNC Plus TV, with CNC meaning Cyprus New Channel.
+It broadcast a pilot program with children's and music shows.
+After January 2007, it changed to its current name (Plus TV) with the acronym CNC later removed after August 2007.

-Earlier, in July 2006, it maintained a partnership with Alter Channel while also including more Cypriot productions and partnership with Greek Alpha TV and 902 TV.
-In September 2007 the channel changed ownership making rapid improvements.
+In July 2006, it maintained a partnership with Alter Channel while also including more Cypriot productions and partnership with Greek Alpha TV and 902 TV.
+In September 2007 the channel changed ownership and made ‘rapid improvements’.

 At the end of the 2009-2010 season Plus TV occupied the lowest audience share among the nationwide channels, with direct implications for advertising value.

-In 2009, it stopped cooperation with these three channels and started new with Star Channel, broadcasting most of its program, which has been broadcast since 2015 by Omega having an exclusive cooperation with him.
+In 2009, it stopped cooperation with these three channels and started a new deal with Star Channel, broadcasting most of its programs until 2015 when Omegastarted an exclusive cooperation with the television channel.